 While recently reading a favorite blogger of mine, Travelsewhere, it dawned on me, I was just a few posts away from writing my 200th post on California Globetrotter!!
 I definitely can’t believe I’ve written so many posts and shared so much of my life with strangers who have become loyal readers and cyber-friends!
 What started […]

-While recently visiting family for the holidays in Kentucky, we often visited Louisville (Luha-ville) and each time we drove through town, there was a new and exciting piece of Street Art on the side of a building.
-New for me, mind you.
-Most of the street art I discovered while visiting Louisville I felt was […]
+While recently visiting family for the holidays in Kentucky, we often visited Louisville (Luha-ville) and each time we drove through town, there was a new and exciting piece of street art on the side of a building.
+While it took me longer to get into street art than others most likely, I’ve come around the […]

 Kentucky is currently experiencing what has recently become known as the Bourbon Boom.
 The Bourbon industry is experiencing an increase in production and popularity as it has bounced back from the “Bourbon Depression”.
 As the Bourbon industry has grown, so has tourism.
 What better way to learn about the Bourbon industry and history in Kentucky than to follow the Bourbon Trail!